weiyithu/NerfingMVS/README.md

   The whole procedure takes about 3.5 hours on one NVIDIA GeForce RTX 2080 GPU, including COLMAP, depth priors training, NeRF training, filtering and evaluation.
 COLMAP can be accelerated with multiple GPUs.You will get per-view depth maps in `./logs/$scene_name/filter`.
 Note that these depth maps have been aligned with COLMAP poses.
 COLMAP results will be saved in `./data/$scene_name` while others will be preserved in `./logs/$scene_name`

 ## Run on Your Own Data!
-- Place your data with following structure:
+- Place your data with the following structure:
   ```
   NerfingMVS
   |───data